-The first of these rules amends the new source performance standards ("NSPS") for EGUs and will establish the first NSPS for greenhouse gas ("GHG") emissions.
-Carbon dioxide emissions from natural gas-fired EGUs are limited to 1000 lbs CO2/MWh.
-Coal-fired EGUs carbon dioxide emissions are limited to 1400 lbs CO2/MWh.
-The Company has no plans to add new coal-fired generation.
+The first of these rules amends the new source performance standards ("NSPS") for EGUs and establishes the first NSPS for greenhouse gas ("GHG") emissions.
+Carbon dioxide emissions from natural gas-fired EGUs are limited to 1000 lbs.
+CO2/MWh.
+Coal-fired EGUs carbon dioxide emissions are limited to 1400 lbs.
+CO2/MWh.
+The Company currently has no plans to add new coal-fired generation.

 The second rule published in August 2015, was issued under the authority of Section 111(d) of the Clean Air Act and governs existing power plants.
 The EPA has determined a "Best System of Emissions Reduction" (BSER) for these existing plants.
-The BSER includes three "Building Blocks," including heat rate reduction at coal-fired plants; redispatch of electric generation from coal to natural gas plants; and substituting zero-emission generation for existing coal-fired plants.
+The BSER includes three "Building Blocks," including heat rate reduction at coal-fired plants; re-dispatch of electric generation from coal to natural gas plants; and substituting zero-emission generation for existing coal-fired plants.
 The final rule differs from the 2014 proposed rule, which did not give proper credit to new nuclear units being constructed in South Carolina and several other states.
 The August 2015 final rule does give proper credit to those nuclear units.

 Using this BSER, the EPA established targets for each state covered by the 111(d) rule and has proposed various pathways for each state to comply with those targets.
 Those pathways include rate-based compliance plans, wherein each EGU would be required to meet an emission rate target.
-Alternatively, a state may select a mass-based compliance plan, in which an EGU would be allocated a CO_2 emission (in short tons) cap.
+Alternatively, a state may select a mass-based compliance plan, in which an EGU would be allocated a $CO_2$ emission (in short tons) cap.
 In both the rate and mass-based plans, EGUs would have the opportunity to trade credits or allocations to assist in meeting those targets.

 The Company has no plans to add new coal-fired generation but is currently constructing two new nuclear generation units (see Section 4d, "New Nuclear Capacity").
 The new nuclear credit in addition to the Company's plans to add renewables and energy efficiency measures are expected to help it achieve compliance with the Clean Power Plan.
-However, it is not known what specific measures and requirements may be promulgated in the final State Implementation Plan which was expected to be completed in September 2018.
+However, it is not known what specific measures and requirements may be promulgated in the final State Implementation Plan.
 If the Clean Power Plan is implemented, the EPA anticipates that CO2 emissions will be 32% below 2005 levels by the year 2030.
-The following chart shows that SCE&G's CO2 emissions will fall well below the "32% below 2005" emission level after new nuclear begins generating.
+The following chart shows that SCE&G's CO2 emissions were below the "32% below 2005" emission level in 2016 and will be significantly below the level after new nuclear begins generating.

-On February 9, 2016, the Supreme Court stayed the rule pending disposition of a petition of review of the rule in the Court of Appeals.
+On February 9, 2016, the Supreme Court stayed the rule, and arguments were held in the United States Court of Appeals for the D.C.
+Circuit in September 2016; however, no rulings on the rule have been issued as yet.
 Although the order of the Supreme Court has no immediate impact on SCE&G and GENCO or their generation operations, it is generally expected that the stay will delay the implementation dates of the rule on a day for day basis just as it has done during litigation of other environmental rules (e.g. the Cross State Air Pollution Rule or CSAPR).